mikkokko/csldr/README.md

 Known issues with the renderer:
 - Glowshell uses model normals instead of computing custom ones
 - Rendering of hulls, bboxes or bones is not supported (r_drawentities > 1)

-- Having a lot of entities visible at once tanks the frame rate on some systems
+The renderer can be slower with low poly models on some systems due to the overhead it adds.
+When a model is not using studio_fastpath exclusive features and its poly count is below `studio_fastpath_min_polys`, the default renderer will be used instead of the custom shader-based renderer.
+If you encounter framerate drops when many low poly models are being drawn, you can try tweaking `studio_fastpath_min_polys` to see if it helps.

 The renderer can be enabled with `studio_fastpath 1` if the system supports it.
 To see information about the renderer's state, use `studio_info`.
-If you notice any issues with the renderer (models not looking as they should, worse performance, etc.) let me know by opening an issue.
+If you notice any issues with the renderer (models not looking as they should, performance issues, etc.) let me know by opening an issue.

 ## Model config files